Krokosha666/cas-unk-krokosha-multiplayer-coop/README.md

 # Warning:
 If nothing works: It's a skill issue - Don't whine and try again.
  - You can look up online any troubleshooting tutorials for any LAN game, same network issues apply to ALL software in the world.
  - Or better yet, go ask an AI about it.
-It WILL help you with troubleshooting your network issues. (im serious)
+It's pretty good at troubleshooting network issues.

 Also, restart the game after disconnect or failed attempt, to reset for sure.